comissao-aerodesign/PyAeroCounter/README.md

 https://github.com/tesseract-ocr/tesseract
 For windows - precompiled binaries: https://digi.bib.uni-mannheim.de/tesseract/

+If the user does not install the above software, PyAeroCounter.exe will not extract image and read the text from it.

 ## 4) For advanced users ...
 ### ... that want to run the source code, it is necessary to install python and the following packages: